Nicolas Otamendi: Manchester City defender extends his contract until 2022

 The 29-year-old's previous deal was due to expire in the summer of 2020.

-"Thanks to the club and technical team for their trust and respect, and to the fans for their support in every match, at all times," he said.
+"Thanks to the club and technical team for their trust and respect, and to the fans for their support in every match, at all times," Otamendi tweeted.

 Otamendi has played 118 times for City since joining for £28.5m from Valencia in 2015 and won the League Cup during his first season in England.